Chapter 1 - His End

 CHAPTER 1 - His End

-(The gossamer moon was the only sentinel to witness or tenuous beginnings.)
+(The gossamer moon was the only sentinel to witness our tenuous beginnings.)

-Brandon burst past a clump of trees, racing deep into the woods.
+Brandon burst past a clump of trees, racing deep into shadowed woods that seemed to want to swallow him alive.

 Brandon whipped away a cool droplet from his skin, fighting not to shiver and failing miserably.
 “Damn forest!
 It’s freezing!!.”
 He panted shallowly as he moved forward and asked himself.
 “Where the hell am I anyway!?”